 Virginia State University’s first VSU Cares provided free dental services to 426 patients from local communities.
-The program, help a partnership between VSU, treatment the Virginia Dental Association Foundation’s Missions of Mercy project and Virginia Commonwealth University (VCU), sildenafil provided nearly $203,000 in donated care.
+The program, a partnership between VSU, the Virginia Dental Association Foundation’s Missions of Mercy project and Virginia Commonwealth University (VCU), provided nearly $203,000 in donated care.
 More than 400 volunteers participated, including 56 dentists, 134 dental assistants and dental students, 46 nurses and medical support staff, 21 pharmacists and pharmacy support staff and 145 non-medical volunteers.

 Services rendered throughout the day included 425 fillings, 369 routine dental extractions, 150 surgical extractions, 83 cleanings and four root canals, as well as dental exams for all patients.
 Post-care prescriptions were written by the VCU School of Pharmacy and filled by Walgreen’s at no cost to the patients.